ImRyanFromIT/imryanfrom.it/content/posts/Build-A-Blog/index.md

 5. Voilà!
     * Assuming you completed the preparatory steps correctly and have changed the variables in the above commands to reflect your environment, then you’ll have an up and running website!
 However, we aren’t yet finished.
     * What if you want your website to be secure?
 Out of the box defaults for IIS can and should be tweaked.
-What if you want to make a change to your website?
-What if you want to write a blog?
-It's pretty annoying to have to hugo server -w and copy files into the file server.
-There are better ways to live!
-Answers to security, convenience, and more found deeper in this post.

 ### Security
-Web servers, specifically IIS, present very scary security challenges.
+Web servers present very spooky security challenges.
 One of the major benefits of having a vendor create and host your website is that you don’t have to worry as much about addressing all that annoying security stuff.
 However, as we’re self hosting, and it's paramount to provide powerful protection precipitating publishing.
 I’ve broken the steps I took into two sections - network security and system security.
 Please keep in mind these are recommendations, and you certainly should do more, less, or tweak what I’ve done to best fit your environment.

 #### Network Security
 1. I've only exposed the HTTPS port to the internet.